akshayGudhate/subscription-limit/README.md

 # Welcome to my project...
-A small project for organizations where they can opt for a monthly request limit.
-And based on the limit they can access API.
+A small project for organizations where they can opt for a monthly request limit, and based on the limit they can access the request API.
+This project is the POC for the Subscription Handling.

 ## Database